Now the school has become a leader in a different way altogether.

 Navajo Preparatory School received its certification in September, nearly a year after the building was complete.

 "It took a year to do it," Biggs said.
+"It's a long process because they scrutinize everything, they look at everything you've done."

 The 29,000-square-foot building was designed with the environment in mind, Biggs said.